dimitri-vs/llm-prompt-snippets/cursor_ide/cursor_rearrange_function_defs.md

 <!-- Original FlashPaste name: Cursor: Rearrange Function Defs -->
 <!-- FlashPaste ID: 172 -->

-Help me organize my function definitions in a logical order to make the code easier to follow, understand, and maintain.
-This might involve arranging them based on their execution order as well as their purpose, relationship, or some other logical criteria that makes sense for this file's context.
+Organize these function definitions into a logical order to improve code readability and maintainability.
+Organize from high-level to low-level, with the main entry points at the top, followed by major workflow functions, and then utility functions.

+You don't need to give me the function content, in its place you can put `// ... existing code ...`